Malav-joshi/NeuroLenss-AI/README.md

 ## 💡 Tagline

-“Your Eyes Tell a Story — Neura Lense Helps You Read It.”
+“Your Eyes Tell a Story — Neuro Lens Helps You Read It.”